 Offshore vendors often focus on individual tasks instead of the broader mission.
 Low-cost incentives are negated by project delays and a lack of transparency.

 Here’s the thing: you don’t measure outcomes by hours worked or tasks completed.
 You measure them by how many lives you improve – and how fast you can do that.
-Breaking out of the technical debt cycle requires solidifying systems and processes to scale new innovation.
+Breaking out of the technical debt cycle requires strengthening systems and processes to scale new innovation.
+In other words...

 The Connected Vendor